yuxshao/ptcollab/README.md

 8. Jade for testing, finding UI bugs, and providing valuable feedback and suggestions!
 9. gkpotter and arcofdream for helping getting this ready for release!
+10. steedfarmer for figuring out the mac build, and gkpotter for providing the deployment!
-10. Everyone in the pxtone discord servers!
+11. Everyone in the pxtone discord servers!